 The project will be Arrow Energy's largest gas exploration and development program in the Surat Basin to date, and will conceptually involve the staged development of approximately 7,500 production wells, 15 to 20 integrated production facilities, and associated infrastructure within the project area.
 Initial development within the Surat Gas Project will be within an area of known gas reserves adjacent to Arrow Energy's existing developments in the Surat Basin.
 Further stages of development are planned as domestic and export expansion opportunities arise in the energy market.

-In addition to providing ongoing supply to the Queensland domestic gas market, Arrow Energy is presently pursuing two export LNG market opportunities.
-These are the proposed Gladstone LNG Pty Ltd project at Fisherman's Landing and the proposed Shell Australia LNG Project at Curtis Island.
+In addition to providing ongoing supply to the Queensland domestic gas market, Arrow Energy is presently pursuing an export LNG market opportunity, through the Arrow Energy LNG Project (formerly the Shell Australia LNG Project) at Curtis Island.